Stealthy Multi-Task Adversarial Attacks: Methodology

 \subsection{Problem Formulation}

-Consider that we have a dataset with shared input data and multiple ground-truth labels corresponding to different tasks.
-For input data $x$, we have the ground-truth label $y = (y_{1}, y_{2}, ..., y_{i}, ..., y_{m})$, where $y_{i}$ denotes the ground-truth for the $i$-th task.
-Also, we have a pretrained multi-task model for this dataset, with the loss function corresponding to the $i$-th task $L_i( x, y_i )$.
+Consider a multi-task learning setting where each input sample $x$ is associated with multiple task-specific ground-truth labels $y = (y_{1}, y_{2}, ..., y_{m})$.
+Let $L_i(x, y_i)$ denote the loss corresponding to the $i$-th task in a pretrained multi-task model with shared representations.

-\textbf{Definition:} A \textbf{Stealthy Multi-Task Attack (SMTA)} is an adversarial attack to the multi-task model such that the performance of the targeted task is degraded, and the performance of all other tasks needs to be maintained.
+\textbf{Definition.} The \textbf{Stealthy Multi-Task Adversarial Attack (SMTA$^{2}$)} is a kind of adversarial attack which aims to degrade the performance of a designated \emph{targeted task} while strictly preserving the performance of all remaining \emph{non-targeted tasks}.